 WAVE is originally developed by WebAIM.org and is one of the best web accessibility evaluation tools.
 It provides interactive feedback about the accessibility of your web content by injecting icons and indicators into your page.

 No automation tool can tell you that your page is accessible or not.
 But WAVE features human evaluation and reports accessibility issues.
 All analysis is done solely within the Chrome browser.
 It ensures completely private and secure accessibility testing.
-It can analyse intranet, password-protected, dynamically generated, or sensitive web pages.
+It can analyze intranet, password-protected, dynamically generated, or sensitive web pages.
 Additionally, it can test the quality of page rendering, and the dynamically-generated content from scripts or AJAX.

 Perfect for web design.
 You would have used the developer tools in chrome, but they can’t tell you everything.
 Page ruler is an excellent tool we regularly use in web design for positioning.
 It’s always accurate and extremely simple to use.
 It is one of the nicer Chrome extensions for testing web apps.
 It provides the following set of features.